TRaSH-Guides/Guides/docs/Misc/How-to-setup-Torguard-for-port-forwarding.md

            --data-urlencode "public-key=${pubkey}" "https://${wgserver}/api/v1/setup"
         ```

         You will also have to add the additional environment variables `TORGUARD_USER` and `TORGUARD_PASS` or fill them in into the script directly (see curl command).
-These credentials can be found are the ones we created [HERE](#create-a-user-account).
+These credentials are the ones we created [HERE](#create-a-user-account).

     ##### Binhex VPN Containers